Best Software

 Ironclad is the enterprise CLM most associated with workflow automation, and it has been investing in multi-round negotiation through its AI Negotiator add-on tier.
 The Workflow Designer is mature, the Salesforce integration is deep, and the platform handles complex approval matrices where a clause change might need legal, finance, and compliance sign-off before the next round goes back to the counterparty.

 For multi-round specifically, AI Negotiator brings playbook-aware review to inbound redlines.
-It is meaningfully better than single-pass review, but it does require deliberate playbook configuration as part of the implementation, which is where the 3-to-6-month timeline comes from.
+It is meaningfully better than single-pass review, but it does require deliberate playbook configuration as part of the implementation, which is what makes a full enterprise deployment a project rather than a switch-on.
+Ironclad publishes no implementation timeline.

 Key features for multi-round: